Disney World in October 2026: What to Really Expect for Halloween, Crowds & Fall Weather

 • Full Halloween atmosphere and party schedule already in effect

-Early October is one of the best windows of the month — you get all the Halloween magic with more manageable crowds than later in the month.
+Early October is one of the best windows of the month.
+You get all the Halloween magic with more manageable crowds than later in the month.

 • Elevated crowd levels across all four parks